Cheers (Drink to That): Background and composition

 "Cheers" samples "I'm with You" by Avril Lavigne from her 2002 album Let Go.

 Rihanna first announced that "Cheers (Drink to That)" would be the next single to be released from Loud via her official Twitter account, when she tweeted to celebrity internet blogger Perez Hilton that his "favourite song" from the album would become the next single.
 The song was sent to contemporary hit and rhythmic contemporary radios in the United States on August 2, 2011.
 "Cheers (Drink to That)" was written by hip hop production duo Andrew Harr and Jermaine Jackson, Stacey Barthe, Laura "LP" Pergolizzi, Corey Gibson, Chris Ivery, Lauren Christy, Graham Edwards, Avril Lavigne, Scott Spock and Rihanna herself, and the main vocal tracks were produced by Makeba Riddick, while its instrumental and backing vocal tracks was produced by Harr and Jackson under their stage name, the Runners.

 In an interview with MTV News in late 2010, Rihanna spoke of how "Cheers (Drink to That)" was one of her favorite songs on the album, saying "I love that song ['Cheers'].
 That is one of my favorite songs on the album.
 It makes you feel like celebrating ...
 It gives you a great feeling inside, like you want to go out and have a drink ...
 People can't wait for the weekend."
 Also in an interview with MTV News in late 2010, Avril Lavigne spoke about being included on the song, saying, "It was really exciting because 'I'm With You' is one of my favorite songs that I've done, I always love performing it."

-"Cheers (Drink to That)" is a pop rock song.
+"Cheers (Drink to That)" is a pop rock and R&B song.
 It contains samples of Lavigne's song "I'm with You", which is featured on her album Let Go (2002).
 According to the digital music sheet published at musicnotes.com, the song is written in the key of E major and is set in simple time with a moderated hip-hop groove.
 Rihanna's vocal range in the song spans from the low note of E_{3} to the high note of C_{5}.
 Lyrically, "Cheers (Drink to That)" is a party or drinking song, and this is exemplified by the verse "Life's too short to be sittin' around miserable/ People are gonna talk whether you're doin' bad or good/ Don't let the bastards get you down/ Turn it around with another round."
 The line "Don't let the bastards get you down" is taken from a mug that LP's late father used to drink coffee from.
 According to Ryan Dombal of Pitchfork, the lyrics sum up the general sentiment of Loud, which as an album is less reflective of tabloid speculation than her previous release, Rated R (2009).